About

 Future Plans

-CutFiles4U continues to allow me to work from home and be there for my children.
-Splash Water Safety and Sara Beth’s Gymnasts allow me to fulfill my own dreams, enrich my children’s lives, and indulge in my passions while helping the community at the same time.
 I’m so glad we moved to Chelsea.
 I feel like we’re home.
 Thank you for your support on this journey to provide families with healthy activities that not only help children grow and thrive but help give families more time together.